April 2026 — By Sun Bear Industries

 One of the most important developments in this space is the rise of community solar.
 Unlike traditional rooftop solar, community solar allows multiple participants to benefit from a shared system, regardless of property ownership or credit status.

 This model is particularly impactful for renters, low-income households, and Tribal communities, where individual system ownership may not be feasible.
-By aggregating demand and distributing benefits, community solar creates a more inclusive pathway to renewable energy participation.

 From Ratepayers to Asset Owners